SteveBattista/RAMSAFE/build_guide.md

 `sudo apt-add-repository ppa:cubic-wizard/release` <br>
 `sudo apt update`<br>
 `sudo apt install --no-install-recommends cubic`<br>
-Addtional insuctions can be found [Here](https://github.com/PJ-Singh-001/Cubic)
+Additional instructions can be found [Here](https://github.com/PJ-Singh-001/Cubic)
 4. Either select cubic by either
 - pressing the Show Apps button on the bottom left, type cubic in the search bar then select cubic icon
 - or by running `cubic` in a terminal
 - General instructions on how to use cubic are located in [instructions](https://github.com/PJ-Singh-001/Cubic)
 5. Select a directory to build ramsafe (I use ramsafe)
-6. Get to the virtual enviroment termanial and type the following
+6. Get to the virtual environment terminal and type the following
   - `sudo apt install git && mkdir /install && cd install && git clone https://github.com/SteveBattista/RAMSAFE.git && cd RAMSAFE/bin && ./install_script.sh`
 7. Select Next
 8. Select Next